Increasing Insurance Coverage2022-02-10T12:54:03-08:00

 Uninsured – Some Point in the Past Year

 In 2009 (baseline year), 8.7% of Californians (adults, adolescents and children combined) had a gap in health insurance over the course of the previous year.
-The most recent data available show 3.0% (2019).
-We hope to reach a target of 3.0% or lower by 2022.
+The current value in 2019 was 3.0%.
+The updated 2034 target is to be determined (TBD).

 More Data about Uninsured – Some Point in the Past Year